krleitch/dotfiles/README.md

 - npm install -g typescript typescript-language-server
 - install the lsp for everything you setup

+Angular Notes:

+- install typescript and angular-language-server as dev dependencies in the project

 #### Diagnostics

 - npm install -g diagnostic-languageserver